 Comprehensive, multi-modal support for cognitive performance, supplying nutrition for neurogenesis, cerebral circulation and antioxidant activity in the brain

 Patient One NeuroOne™ supplies advanced medinutritional support for focus, memory and mood.
 NeuroOne activates serotonin (5HT-1a) receptors, promotes healthy cerebral blood flow, supports neurotransmitter production, provides antioxidant protection against brain oxidative stress, and supplies vital building block nutrition for neurogenesis – the creation of new brain cells.
-NeuroOne is an ideal formula for optimizing cognitive function, whether supporting mental focus and attention span for students or promoting bright mood and addressing mild memory problems associated with aging.
+NeuroOne is an ideal formula for optimizing cognitive function, whether supporting mental focus and attention span or promoting bright mood and addressing mild memory problems associated with aging.

 Sharp-PS® supplies high purityphosphatidylserine (PS), derived from soy through a patented process.
 PS is a structural component of cells that is found in all biological membranes of plants, animals and other forms of life.
 The human body contains about 30g of phosphatidylserine, about half of which is found in the brain.